Mohayemin/param-diff/README.md

 1. `func(int) -> func(float)`
 2. `func(int, float) -> func(float, int, String)`.
 It may seem like an addition of parameter, but I have ignored this case.

+**Overloads**
+One critical case is when a method has overloads, and parameters are added to more than one overloads in the same commit.
+For example, the old version had:
+* (1) `replaySupplier(Flowable, int)`
+* (2) `replaySupplier(Flowable, int, long, TimeUnit, Scheduler)`

+New version has
+* (3) `replaySupplier(Flowable, int, boolean)`
+* (4) `replaySupplier(Flowable, int, long, TimeUnit, Scheduler, boolean)`

+The tool identifies (4) to be from both (1) and (2).
+There seems to be no way to correctly identify exactly from which old method (4) has been formed.
+It is possible to solve with a heuristic approach, but I wanted to keep all the possibilities.

+**Merge commits**
-I have excluded any merge revisions from processing.
+I have excluded any merge commits from processing.
 This is because generally any change that is found in a merge commit is also found earlier in a non-merge commit, where the developer actually made the change.
 Therefore considering merge would yield duplicate results.

 # Scopes of improvement
 The tool parses the full modified file in a revision and compares it with its parent.
 Performance can be improved by only parsing the lines which were changed.